ellysh/video-game-bots/InGameBots/protection.md

 	return FALSE;
 }
 ```
-Example of application, which demonstrates this approach, is available in the [`CloseHandle.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/CloseHandle.cpp) file.
 You can see that the [try-except statement](https://msdn.microsoft.com/en-us/library/s58ftw19.aspx) is used here.
 This is not a C++ standard statement.
 This is a Microsoft extension for both C and C++ languages, which is part of [Structured Exception Handling](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680657%28v=vs.85%29.aspx) (SEH) mechanism.

-Now you can substitute a call of `IsDebuggerPresent` WinAPI function to the `IsDebug` one in our test application.
-Launch the application after this modification under debugger.
-You will see that this new check does not detect the OllyDbg.
-But it detects WinDbg debugger correctly.
+Now you can substitute a call of `IsDebuggerPresent` WinAPI function to the `IsDebug` one in the TestApplication.
+The source code of this modification is available in the [`CloseHandle.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/CloseHandle.cpp) file.
+If you launch this application under OllyDbg, you will see that the debugger is not detected.
+But the WinDbg is detected correctly.
 This happens because OllyDbg uses technique to avoid this kind of debugger detection.

-Another case of this protection approach is to use the [`DebugBreak`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679297%28v=vs.85%29.aspx) WinAPI function.
-This is an implementation of the `IsDebug` function from the [`DebugBreak.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/DebugBreak.cpp) application:
+Another variation of this protection approach is to use the [`DebugBreak`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679297%28v=vs.85%29.aspx) WinAPI function.
+This is a modified version of the `IsDebug` function:
 ```C++
 BOOL IsDebug()
 {